humra/Inventory-System/README.md

 # Inventory-System
-Inventory and item interaction system for a 2D game
+Demonstration of inventory and item interaction system for a 2D game which can be used as a base for an RPG or a similar game.